Icinga/icinga2/doc/8-migration.md

 #### <a id="differences-1x-2-runtime-macros"></a> Runtime Macros

 Icinga 2 requires an object specific namespace when accessing configuration and stateful runtime macros.
-Custom attributes can be access directly.
+Custom attributes can be accessed directly.

 Changes to user (contact) runtime macros